mvzut/maxcube-Domoticz-plugin/README.md

 # maxcube-Domoticz-plugin
 ## ELV/EQ-3 MAX!
 Python plugin for Domoticz

+Integrates the ELV/e-Q3 MAX! system into Domoticz (provided a MAX!
+Cube LAN gateway module is part of the system).
 Leaning heavily on the work of hackercowboy: https://github.com/hackercowboy/python-maxcube-api

 ## Features
 The following features are currently impemented: